 You can compared this to other parts of the track.
 If you do then you can see that this is where the driver has braked the hardest around the lap.
 You can then identify other areas where the driver might be able to brake harder and later for other corners.
 That could save you a lot of lap time.

 Therefore, you can see that these squiggly lines become practically very useful.
-Again, if interpreting data is new for you then check out the course 👈 but hopefully you see that to filter motorsports acceleration data is worth it.
+Again, if interpreting data is new for you then check out the course ? but hopefully you see that to filter motorsports data is worth it.

 Video And Data Automatically In-Sync

-When you filter motorsports acceleration data you end up with something like the following in the RT software.
+When you filter motorsports acceleration data you end up with the two traces below the onboard video.

-In that small clip above, even on a phone screen, you can actually tell how well the driver (me!) is performing.
-This is the beauty of having the video and data in sync.
+In that small clip above, you can actually tell how well the driver (me!) is performing.

-You can also see that I was off line having just completed an overtake and keen not to loose time to the cars in front.
-Again, why having the video for context is so valuable.
+- You can also see that I was off line – having just completed an overtake ? – and why having the video for context with your data is so valuable.

-How To Filter Motorsports Acceleration Data In Race Technology
+How To Filter Motorsports Data In Race Technology